25 Summer Programs in Arizona for High Schoolers in 2025

 Cost: Free

-High schoolers from backgrounds underrepresented in undergraduate accounting and business classes are welcome to explore careers in the business field and learn about college life at the University of Arizona (UA).
-Participants can attend either the day-long experience or a week-long residential program.
+High schoolers from backgrounds that are underrepresented in undergraduate accounting and business classes are welcome to explore careers in the business field and learn about college life at the University of Arizona (UA).
 The program is hosted by UA’s Eller College of Management Dhaliwal-Reidy School of Accountancy.
+In addition to classes, participants will have a chance to take part in a business plan case competition with book scholarships for the winning teams, professional networking opportunities, and a closing celebration.

 2. Young Writers Institute